Bird at the Buzzer: Players and Coaches

 Many of the participants in the featured game, or in games leading up to the featured game, had notable careers at the time or went on to notable college and pro careers.

 Sue Bird, Asjha Jones, Swin Cash, Diana Taurasi, Shea Ralph, Maria Conlon, Kelly Schumacher, Kennitra Johnson, and Tamika Williams played for the UConn team, under the coaching of Hall of Fame coach Geno Auriemma.

 Ericka Haney, Kelley Siemon, Ruth Riley, Alicia Ratay, Niele Ivey, Le'Tania Severe, Jeneka Joyce, and Amanda Barksdale played for the Notre Dame team, under the coaching of the 2001 National Coach of the year Muffet McGraw.

 Svetlana Abrosimova did not play in the featured game, as she sustained an injury in a win over Tennessee on February 1, 2001 that ended her college career.
 But she was the leading scorer in the prior match-up of the season, in which third-ranked Notre Dame defeated top-ranked Connecticut for the Huskies' first loss of the season.

 Auriemma remains the UConn head coach to this day.
 McGraw continued at Notre Dame until her retirement after the 2019–20 season.
 McGraw went on to join Auriemma in both the Women's and Naismith Memorial Basketball Halls of Fame—the Women's Hall shortly after the 2011 season, and the Naismith Hall in 2017.

 One player on each team went on to become a longtime member of her school's coaching staff.
 Ralph, who never played after graduating from UConn due to multiple knee injuries, was an assistant under Auriemma from 2008 until being hired in 2021 as head coach at Vanderbilt.
 Ivey became an assistant under McGraw in 2007, remaining on McGraw's staff until leaving in 2019 to take an assistant's position with the NBA's Memphis Grizzlies.
 After a season in the NBA, Ivey was named McGraw's successor as Irish head coach.
-UConn has won four additional national titles (2013–2016), and has yet to miss a Final Four since the book's publication.
+UConn has won four additional national titles (2013–2016), and did not miss a Final Four after the book's publication until 2023.
 Notre Dame has made the Final Four six more times (2012–2015, 2018, 2019), and won a second national title in 2018.